 Working with us

-Our lab has only recently moved from Bristol to Exeter, where we are excited to have found a permanent home.
-There is a sense of restructuring and new beginnings tangible in the lab, and we are eager to hear from researchers and students who are as fascinated by the interplay of biology, physics and ecology as we are.
+We are eager to hear from researchers and students who are as fascinated by the interplay of biology, physics and ecology as we are.
 If you are interested to join us with a Fellowship or studentship, please get in touch to discuss your ambitions with us!

 PhD Opportunities